freqtrade/freqtrade/docs/installation.md

 Before installing FreqTrade on a Raspberry Pi running the official Raspbian Image, make sure you have at least Python 3.6 installed.
 The default image only provides Python 3.5.
 Probably the easiest way to get a recent version of python is [miniconda](https://repo.continuum.io/miniconda/).

 The following assumes that miniconda3 is installed and available in your environment.
-Last miniconda3 installation file use python 3.4, we will update to python 3.6 on this installation.
+Since the last miniconda3 installation file uses python 3.4, we will update to python 3.6 on this installation.
-It's recommended to use (mini)conda for this as installation/compilation of `numpy`, `scipy` and `pandas` takes a long time.
+It's recommended to use (mini)conda for this as installation/compilation of `numpy` and `pandas` takes a long time.

 Additional package to install on your Raspbian, `libffi-dev` required by cryptography (from python-telegram-bot).